Skip to content

 A Vision 2030 investment, not just a Vision 2030 narrative.

-Sovereign capital evaluates investments on national-strategic contribution as well as returns.
-Cleverpod's structure produces measurable contributions on five of the Vision 2030 axes that PIF and its subsidiaries actively score.
+Sovereign capital screens investments on national-strategic contribution as well as returns.
+The Cleverpod structure is designed to produce measurable contributions on five Vision 2030 axes that PIF and its subsidiaries actively score.

 SAR 834.7M